vidhanio/html-node/README.md

 - Text escaping
 - Pretty-printing
-- type-safe elements and attributes
+- T``ype-safe elements and attributes
   - completely optional, and can be mixed with untyped elements when needed!

 ## Example